What Problem Does This Solve?

 - Guide users to their area of interest

 Editing data is difficult and anticipating the multitude of display options might be overwhelming, but every time a user is confused, it adds friction and reduces trust which eventually will lead to abandoning the task and maybe even the application.
-The goal is reached when users don’t realize anymore that they are interrogating a map, when the map and its content become invisible to them.
+The goal is reached when users don’t realize anymore that they are working with a map, when the map and its content become “invisible” to them.

 Start by asking “What is the minimum set of visuals necessary to communicate the information understandably?” and continue by asking “Which elements (layers, features, labels, ornaments) can be removed without degrading the essence of what needs to be communicated?”